 Believe it or not, I really am supposed to surf the web for my job.
 And I came across two drink recipes that just tickled my fancy, so I thought I’d share them.

-The first is for Smoked Lemonade from Slashfood on AOL Food.
-Blogger Kat Kinsman gives a recipe for smoking lemons (it’s not what you’re thinking) over a charcoal fire while you’re smoking other food.
+The first is for Smoked Lemonade from blogger Kat Kinsman, who gives a recipe for smoking lemons (it’s not what you’re thinking) over a charcoal fire while you’re smoking other food.
 As she says,

 We’re due to get beets at our CSA farm pick-up this week.
 I’ll let you know how it goes with vodka.